konradDynowski/budgeting-app/budgeting/backlog.md

 As a user I want to have a dashboard on which I would be able to create cumulated and detailed reports for multiple months, to either see how the trends look like through time

 #### Filter transaction seemlesly on one screen without reloading the whole page

+After entering the application to see a dashboard with planned amounts for a current month, and the transaction list for this month below.